ucgmsim/nzcvm_data/wiki/Tomography.md

       module: ep_tomography_submod_v2010
 ```

-This submodel is a type of `tomography`, and it retrieves more information associated with the `tomography` value from the registry (in this case, `2010_NZ_OFFSHORE`).
 The `module` specifies the name of the accompanying Python code that prescribes how to calculate velocity at locations within the region below the `surface`.

 ## Data Format